blastnet/blastnet.github.io/cite.md

 W. T. Chung, K. S. Jung, J. H. Chen & M. Ihme.
 The Bearable Lightness of Big Data: Towards Massive Public Datasets in Scientific Machine Learning.
 In ICML 2022 2nd AI for Science Workshop.
 ```

-If you wish to cite individual cases, please [click here](./datasets.html) to search for .bib files and DOIs.
+If you wish to cite individual configurations, please [click here](./datasets.html) to search for .bib files and DOIs.